hewmorist/ESP32-C6-LED-blink-ESP-IDF-PlO-DevC/Readme.md

-Basic Hello World for esp-idf blink on Esp32-C6 (I have Esp32-C6-DevkitC-1) and PlatformIO
+# Basic Hello World for ESP-IDF blink on ESP32-C6 (I have ESP32-C6-DevkitC-1) and PlatformIO

-This repo is for ESP-iDF with PlatformIO.
-If you would ratyher use Arduino (go here to find my basic blink example in Arduino)[https://github.com/Graunephar/Esp32-C6-on-board-RGB-LED-example-in-Arduino-and-PlatformIO].
+This repo is for ESP-IDF with PlatformIO.
+If you would rather use Arduino [go here to find my basic blink example in Arduino](https://github.com/Graunephar/Esp32-C6-on-board-RGB-LED-example-in-Arduino-and-PlatformIO).

 # About the code
-This repo contains all the neccesarry code to get the Esp32-C6 run the (blink example provided by expressif in esp-idf)[https://github.com/espressif/esp-idf/blob/master/examples/get-started/blink/main/blink_example_main.c].
-The main.c file is just that code without any changes.
+This repo contains all the necessary code to get the ESP32-C6 to run the [blink example provided by Espressif in ESP-IDF](https://github.com/espressif/esp-idf/blob/master/examples/get-started/blink/main/blink_example_main.c).
+The `main.c` file is just that code without any changes.

-The contribution of the repo is an esasy to use configuaration with the build envorionment already provided and all the other build flags already set.
-See platformio.ini for the neccessary build flags.
+The contribution of the repo is an easy-to-use configuration with the build environment already provided and all the other build flags already set.
+See `platformio.ini` for the necessary build flags.

-In some ways espressifs build really is overly complicated.
-If you wanted a basic blink sketch that was as simple as possible this is not it.
-Since it supports multiple scenarious and hardware, and changes behavior based on the build flags set in platformio.ini.
-For most real world scenarious it's prerry meaningless.
-However its a good example of the whole build system including the environment set in platformio.ini and sdkconfig.
+In some ways, Espressif's build really is overly complicated.
+If you wanted a basic blink sketch that was as simple as possible, this is not it.
+Since it supports multiple scenarios and hardware, and changes behavior based on the build flags set in `platformio.ini`.
+For most real-world scenarios, it's pretty meaningless.
+However, it's a good example of the whole build system, including the environment set in `platformio.ini` and `sdkconfig`.

-The current build flags is configured to use the on-board LED.
-However since the blink example from Esp-idf also supports external LED it can easily be reconfigured to use an externaol LED by changing the flags set in platformio.ini
+The current build flags are configured to use the on-board LED.
+However, since the blink example from ESP-IDF also supports an external LED, it can easily be reconfigured to use an external LED by changing the flags set in `platformio.ini`.

 # Requirements
-Before getting started with the project make sure you have platform io core and esptool.py installed.
+Before getting started with the project, make sure you have PlatformIO Core and `esptool.py` installed.

 ## PlatformIO Core
-If you are on a mac like me just install it with homebrew by running `brew install pio`
+If you are on a Mac like me, just install it with Homebrew by running `brew install pio`.

-Otherwise PlatformIO has a guide on their website on (how to install PlatformIO core)[https://docs.platformio.org/en/latest/core/installation/index.html] whoch is a CLI tool.
+Otherwise, PlatformIO has a guide on their website on [how to install PlatformIO Core](https://docs.platformio.org/en/latest/core/installation/index.html), which is a CLI tool.

 ## esptool.py
-A command line tool for managing ESP.
+A command-line tool for managing ESP.
 Can be installed with pip.
 ````
 ▶ pip install esptool # install ESP tool if you do nbot have already
 ````

-Espressif also has (a handy guide)[https://docs.espressif.com/projects/esptool/en/latest/esp32/installation.html] showing how to install it on different systems.
+Espressif also has [a handy guide](https://docs.espressif.com/projects/esptool/en/latest/esp32/installation.html) showing how to install it on different systems.

 # Setup

-Before runnging make sure to make sure your boards flash size is set in sdkconfig.defaults.
-If you are unsure which specific flash size your board has run the below command to check.
+Before running, make sure your board's flash size is set in `sdkconfig.defaults`.
+If you are unsure which specific flash size your board has, run the below command to check.

 ````
 ▶ esptool.py --port /dev/cu.usbmodem21401 flash_id